-- File Form 1120-F by the 15th day of the 6th month after the end of its tax year; OR - File Form 7004, Application for Automatic Extension of Time To File Corporation Income Tax Return to request a 6-month extension of time to file.
+- File Form 1120-F by the 15th day of the 6th month after the end of its tax year; OR - File Form 7004 to request a 6-month extension of time to file.

 Note: The extension does not extend the time for payment of tax.
 If the tax is paid after the 15th day of the 6th month after the end of its tax year, the corporation must pay interest on the late payment and a penalty for late payment of tax may apply.
-See Interest and Penalties beginning on page 4.
+See Interest and Pénalties on page 4.